ZJerry/VAE-BN/README.md

      python reclassification.py -d=mnist(/svhn/gtsrb) -a=fgsm(/cw/bim-a/bim-b) -v=False

-   If '-v' is set True, a sample before and after recovery can be visualized by the figure saved in the folder Visualization.
-One can select specific image to visualize by changing the index in the line of:
+   If '-v/--visual' is set True, an adversarial sample before and after recovery can be visualized.
+One can select a specific image by specifying its index:

-     if i==10: # select the image
+     python reclassification.py -d=mnist(/svhn/gtsrb) -a=fgsm(/cw/bim-a/bim-b) -v=True -i=1

    I think I have modified the reclassification.py to inlcude the following line 291